 School staff should be aware of how a child's medical condition will impact on their participation in such events, however, there should be enough flexibility for all children to participate according to their abilities and with any reasonable adjustments.
-The only exception would be in cases where evidence from a clinician, such as a GP or specialist consultant, states that participation is not possible.
+The only exception would be in cases where evidence from a clinician, such as a GP or specialist consultant, states that participation is not possible or parents do not wish for their child to participate and this is agreed with the establishment.